weakit/iiitdm/psp1/lab7/README.md

    Write a C program to convert a binary number to a decimal number.

 > Convert here means "to represent as".

+### Additional Programs

+1. `toHexadecimal.c`
+   Write a C program to convert a decimal number to Hexadecimal.